-Overall, the National Endowment for the Arts (NEA) reported excellent quality data submitted in Fiscal Year (FY) 2020, Fourth Quarter in accordance with the Digital Accountability and Transparency Act of 2014 (DATA Act)3.
-NEA's Senior Accountable Official (SAO)4 submitted and certified the FY 2020, Fourth Quarter submissions timely into the DATA Act Broker (the Broker)5 for publication on USAspending.gov and the NEA's summary and record-level data was accurate, complete, and timely.
+Overall, the National Endowment for the Arts (NEA) reported excellent quality data submitted in Fiscal Year (FY) 2022, Fourth Quarter in accordance with the Digital Accountability and Transparency Act of 2014 (DATA Act).3 NEA's Senior Accountable Official (SAO)4 submitted and certified the FY 2022, Fourth Quarter submissions timely into the DATA Act Broker (the Broker)5 for publication on USAspending.gov and the NEA's summary and record-level data was accurate, complete, and timely.

 To determine the completeness, accuracy, timeliness, and quality of data submitted, we reviewed supporting documentation such as contract documents, financial assistance awards, modifications, and amendments for all procurement and financial assistance awards tested.
-We tested three attributes: accuracy, completeness, and timeliness6.
-Our test of 190 procurement and financial assistance awards records resulted in a 2.08 percent error rate for accuracy, 0.89 percent error rate for completeness and 0.89 percent error rate for timeliness.7 We also tested 45 outlays made in response to the Coronavirus Disease 2019 (COVID-19) pandemic.
+We tested three attributes: accuracy, completeness, and timeliness.6 Our test of 180 procurement and financial assistance awards records resulted in a 2.15 percent error rate for accuracy, 0.94 percent error rate for completeness and 0.94 percent error rate for timeliness.7 Additionally, we tested 45 outlays made in response to the Coronavirus Disease 2019 (COVID-19) pandemic.